 Kuala Lumpur to Putrajaya (1999)

 Putrajaya was conceived in the 1990’s as the new administrative capital of Malaysia to bring some relief to Kuala Lumpur, which was expanding rapidly.
-This planned city, with its stately buildings, extensive parks and lakes, and broad boulevards, became the new seat of the Malaysian government in 1999.
-Kuala Lumpur remains the capital of Malaysia and the seat of the King, Parliament and foreign embassies, but all administrative functions of the government have moved to Putrajaya, situated south of Kuala Lumpur.
+This planned city, situated south of Kuala Lumpur, became the new seat of the Malaysian government in 1999.
+Kuala Lumpur remains the capital of Malaysia but all administrative functions of the government have moved to Putrajaya.